O Holy Night: History

-John Sullivan Dwight first discovered "O Holy Night" while researching songs to critique for his publication Dwight's Journal of Music.
-Dwight praised the song, but as an abolitionist, also resonated with its themes of equality: "Truly He taught us to love one another; His law is love, and His gospel is peace.
+In the United States, John Sullivan Dwight encountered "O Holy Night" while reviewing music for his publication Dwight's Journal of Music.
+As an abolitionist, he admired the song's emphasis on human equality, quoting lines such as: "Truly He taught us to love one another; His law is love, and His gospel is peace.
 Chains shall He break, for the slave is our brother, and in His name all oppression shall cease!"
-This perfectly captured views of abolishing slavery, which was the primary source of opposition amidst the ongoing American Civil War.
-His publishing of "O Holy Night" saw high levels of popularity in the United States, especially within the North.
-Although disputed due to a lack of formal documentation, the first song played over a radio broadcast is usually attributed to inventor Reginald Fessenden's performance of "O Holy Night" on violin in 1906.
+These themes resonated during the American Civil War, and Dwight's publication helped the song gain significant popularity in the North.

+Although not formally documented, the first song broadcast over radio is often attributed to inventor Reginald Fessenden's 1906 violin performance of "O Holy Night".

-Meanwhile, it was still common to be discriminatory of the song in France after World War II; French composer Auguste Sérieyx notably would rebuke those who performed the song on organ and in choirs, and the priests who "tolerate or encourage them."
-By 1956 the song was "expunged from many dioceses due to the emphatic aspect of its lyrics as much as the music itself, and the contrast they provide with the holiday liturgy", according to Paris publication Le Dictionnaire du Foyer Catholique.
+In France, criticism of the song persisted after World War II.
+Composer Auguste Sérieyx condemned those who performed it on organ or in choirs, as well as the priests who "tolerate or encourage them".
+By 1956 the song had been "expunged from many dioceses due to the emphatic aspect of its lyrics as much as the music itself, and the contrast they provide with the holiday liturgy", according to the Paris publication Le Dictionnaire du Foyer Catholique.

-Since the song's creation, there have been demonstrations of spiritual usage of the song within Christian circles.
-One legend states that in 1870, French troops sung the song on Christmas Eve during the Franco-Prussian War during trench warfare, and combat temporarily ceased.
-In 2004, the song was sung by a Catholic priest to a dying American Marine soldier while deployed in Fallujah, Iraq.
+Since its creation, the song has been associated with various accounts of symbolic or spiritual use.
+One legend claims that French troops sang it on Christmas Eve in 1870 during the Franco-Prussian War, prompting a temporary ceasefire during trench warfare.
+In 2004 a Catholic priest reportedly sang the song to a dying American Marine in Fallujah, Iraq.

 Modern usage

-William Studwell stated in his book The Christmas Carol Reader that "O Holy Night" is "the most popular carol in France and belongs in the upper echelon of carols on an international basis."
-It is common tradition in French and Canadian culture to have a solo performance at Midnight Mass.
-Its difficult higher registers result in anticipation that its wide range of notes be sung on pitch.
+William Studwell wrote in The Christmas Carol Reader that "O Holy Night" is "the most popular carol in France and belongs in the upper echelon of carols on an international basis".
+In both French and Canadian traditions, the carol is typically performed as a solo at Midnight Mass.
+Its demanding high register has become part of its identity, with audiences anticipating whether the singer will reach the climactic notes accurately.

-In recent history the song has been covered in a variety of Christmas album collections, across a range of genres and song styles.
-Popular covers of the song include renditions by Michael Crawford, Mariah Carey, NSYNC, Trans-Siberian Orchestra, Josh Groban, Celine Dion, Ella Fitzgerald, Carrie Underwood, Andrea Bocelli, Jennifer Hudson, and Kelly Clarkson.
-In a 2010 survey conducted by Zogby International, "O Holy Night" was ranked as the most popular Christmas song, ahead of "White Christmas" and "The Christmas Song".
+In the late 20th and early 21st centuries, the carol became a staple of Christmas recordings across a wide range of genres.
+It appears on numerous holiday albums, with notable renditions by Michael Crawford, Mariah Carey, NSYNC, Trans-Siberian Orchestra, Weezer, Josh Groban, Celine Dion, Ella Fitzgerald, Carrie Underwood, and Andrea Bocelli.
+A 2010 survey by Zogby International ranked "O Holy Night" as the most popular Christmas song in the United States, ahead of "White Christmas" and "The Christmas Song".

 On record charts

-The song has been recorded by numerous pop, classical, and religious singers.
-Several renditions by popular artists have appeared on record charts:
+The carol has been recorded by many pop, classical, and religious artists, and several versions have appeared on music charts: